doxx/doxx.net/README.md

-# doxx.net VPN Client
+# doxx.net VPN Server and Darknet

-A high-performance, secure VPN client with multiple transport protocols and automatic routing management.
+A high-performance, secure VPN service with multiple transport protocols and automatic routing management.

 ## Features